kssrr/RepeatedEconomicSanctions/README.md

 # RepeatedEconomicSanctions

-Investigating the effect of repeated sanctions imposition on their ability to extract policy concessions (BA thesis project).
+*BA-thesis project.* Drawing on the ["Threat and Imposition of Economic Sanctions" (TIES)](https://sanctions.web.unc.edu/) data set, I consider an unbalanced panel of sender-target dyads to examine, whether the number of previously imposed sanctions in a dyad has a negative effect of newly imposed sanctions to extract policy concessions.

 To reproduce, first run `preparation.R`, then run `modelling.R`.
 The data should be directly pulled from the online sources.